n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/PayPalTrigger/README.md

 # PayPal Trigger

-[PayPal](https://paypal.com) is a digital payment service that supports online funds transfers and that customers can use when shopping online.
+[PayPal](https://paypal.com) is a digital payment service that supports online fund transfers that customers can use when shopping online.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/PayPal/README.md).